SouthsideSoftware/delcom-indicator/README.md

 delcomIndicator.close();
 ```

-A more complete example is found in tests/spike.cs.
-The test opens an attached Delcom light and runs through the available
-functionality by turning it solid greed, red and blue and then flashing each color.
+More complete examples are found in the tests/*.js files.
+The light test opens an attached Delcom light and runs through the available functionality by turning it solid green, red and blue/yellow and then flashing each color.
+The buzzer test exercises the built in buzzer (if present) by playing some repeating sounds, and uses the BuzzerControl helper to play some tunes.

 ##Related Application